madebymany/sir-trevor-js/Readme.md

   toolbarEnabled: true, // Boolean; show this block in the new Blocks toolbar
   dropEnabled: false, // Boolean; Enable drop capabilities for this block

-  // Functions to be extended
-  // Note, these functions all have 'this' bound to the Block and not the BlockType

   loadData: function(data) {},
   toData: function(){},
   onDrop: function(transferData){},